tyagiak/camcall/readme.txt

 = How to change image color? =

-goo admin panel and select desired color and tap on generate widget.
+goto admin panel and select desired color and tap on generate widget.

 == Screenshots ==